 - 2-6 years in a Colorado prison, and/or

 - a fine of $2,000-$500,000.

-But if you were driving under the influence and killed someone, then vehicular homicide is a more serious class 3 felony -- even if you weren't driving recklessly.
+But if you were driving under the influence and killed someone, then vehicular homicide is a more serious class 3 felony in Colorado -- even if you were not driving recklessly.
 Consequences of Colorado DUI vehicular homicide can include:

 - 4-12 years in a Colorado prison, and/or

 - a fine of $3,000-$750,000.

 How do I defend against Colorado vehicular homicide charges?